-Maintenance fee revenues increased \$5.8 million, or 4.6%, during the year ended December 31, 2009, as compared to the same period in 2008.
+Maintenance fee revenues increased \$4.6 million, or 3.5%, during the year ended December 31, 2010, as compared to the same period in 2009.
+Maintenance fee revenue increased in the EMEA and Asia/Pacific reportable segments by \$5.1 million and \$2.3 million, respectively, while the Americas reportable segment declined by \$2.8 million.

-Maintenance fee revenue increased in all reportable segments as compared to the year ended December 31, 2008 with increases of \$3.9 million in the Americas reportable segment, \$1.1 million in the EMEA reportable segment and \$0.8 million in the Asia/Pacific reportable segment.
 Increases in maintenance fee revenues are primarily driven by an increase in the customer installation base as well as expanded product usage.
+The decline in the Americas reportable segment is primarily due to cumulative maintenance revenue recognition related to customer go-lives during the year ended December 31, 2009 that were not experienced during 2010.